-So let’s get you to the meat of this article so you can understand the exact movement progressions I originally used on myself, and then went on to use on dozens of my clients to get rid of knee pain and return to optimal performance.
+So let’s get you to the meat of this article to understand the exact movement progressions I initially used on myself and dozens of my clients to get rid of knee pain and return to optimal performance.

-Before I jump into the actual movements here are 3 rules you need to follow in order to maximize the results you will get from using movement progressions in your training.
+Before I jump into the actual movements, here are three rules you need to follow to maximize the results you will get from using movement progressions in your training.

-Rule #1 – Do not worry about reps, sets, or any other workout parameter that someone gives you.
-Instead focus on how the movement feels.
-Focus on mastering the movement so you have complete control every step of the way.
-Do not consider moving on to the next progression until you could send Rick or myself a video (please don’t actually send a video) that we would give you the thumbs up for.
+Do not worry about reps, sets, or any other workout parameter that someone gives you.
+Instead, focus on how the movement feels.
+Focus on mastering the action, so you have complete control of every step.
+Do not consider moving on to the next progression until you could send Rick or me a video (please don’t send a video) for which we would give you the thumbs up.

-Rule #2 – Be patient.
-In order to be able to return to competitive sports or just killing it in the gym you need to be patient.
+Be patient.
+You need to be patient to return to competitive sports or kill it in the gym.
 One of the biggest lessons I learned from knee injury #1 was to take my time.
-Whenever I tried to move to the next skill too fast I woke up inflamed and in pain.
-Being patient is the only way to get back to your old abilities and beyond.
+Whenever I tried to move to the next skill too fast, I woke up inflamed and in pain.
+Being patient is the only way to get back to your old abilities.

-Rule #3 – Seek help.
+Seek help.
 If you aren’t sure whether you are doing things right or not, seek help.
-Purchase products that will help you, hire coaches that know how to help you, and don’t settle for your garden-variety trainer or physical therapist.
-If you’re not feeling better or seeing performance results in 5 sessions then fire them and find someone who can help.
-It took me years to accept help but now I realize the importance of it.
+Purchase products that will help you hire coaches that know how to help you, and don’t settle for your garden-variety trainer or physical therapist.
+If you’re not feeling better or seeing performance results in 5 sessions, fire them and find someone who can help.
+It took me years to accept help, but now I realize its importance.
 I hire coaches for everything from business to rock climbing.
-Seek help and you will cut your road to recovery in half!
+Seek help, and you will cut your road to recovery in half!

-All right, let’s start out with the absolute basics.
-The first few things I see on people who are coming off a knee injury or even worse, a knee surgery, are they lack terminal knee extension and flexion, their glute has turned off, and their gait is out of whack from walking with a brace on.
+All right, let’s start with the absolute basics.
+The first few things I see on people coming off a knee injury or, even worse, a knee surgery are they lack terminal knee extension and flexion, their glute has turned off, and their gait is out of whack from walking with a brace on.
 Here’s how I like to approach this issue.

-First, their physical therapist or other qualified practitioner should be the one responsible for getting their range of motion back.
-Please don’t lay your hands on your personal training clients pretending to be a therapist.
+Please don’t lay your hands on your training clients pretending to be therapists.
+First, their physical therapist or another qualified practitioner should be responsible for restoring their range of motion.
 If they are not getting terminal extension and flexion, you should refer them to a physical therapist that you know can help them achieve these end ranges of motion.

 Second, you need to re-establish their connection to their glute muscle.

-My favorite way it to have your client or yourself (if you are the one rehabbing) reactivate their glute is to lay prone, bend both knees so the bottoms of your feet are facing the ceiling, and then lift one leg at a time attempting to use just your glute muscle and not your back and hamstrings.
-This should be a small range of motion and if held for time should yield a mean butt burn rather then a set of pumped spinal erectors or cramping hamstrings.
+My favorite way to have your client or yourself (if you are the one rehabbing) reactivate their glute is to lay prone, bend both knees, so the bottoms of your feet are facing the ceiling, and then lift one leg at a time, attempting to use just your glute muscle and not your back and hamstrings.
+This should be a small range of motion and yield a mean butt burn rather than a set of pumped spinal erectors or cramping hamstrings if held for a time.

-Once you have established a connection with that muscle again, it’s time to move to a standing position.
+Once you have established a connection with that muscle, it’s time to move to a standing position.

-There are 4 drills that I like to use in a standing position in order to get someone to stabilize their knee through the hip.
+There are four drills that I like to use in a standing position to get someone to stabilize their knee through the hip.
 The first two are the basic drills, the third drill should be done when mastering the first two, and the fourth drill should follow mastery of the third drill.